isaacjarquin/isaacjarquin.github.io/_posts/2017-08-01-return-single-type-from-a-function.markdown

 {% highlight ruby %}

-const hasMissingProductContent = products => products.filter(isNotHardware).map(hasMissingContent).includes(true);
+const nonHardwareProductsHasMissingContent = products => {
+    return customerProducts.filter(isNotHardware).some(hasMissingContent);
+};

 {% endhighlight %}

-TThis was the solution I was originally going to go with until I realised there could potentially be two different types of products.
+This was the solution I was originally going to go with until I realised there could potentially be two different types of products.
 This solution is cleaner, simpler and easier to maintain in the future.
 Always returning a single type from a function will allow you and others to write more elegant code.

 ### Final thoughts